Sublocade treatment for Addiction

 Understanding the Potential Side Effects of Sublocade

 Like any medication, Sublocade, an extended-release injectable formulation of buprenorphine used in opioid use disorder (OUD) treatment, may cause side effects.
 While not everyone will experience these, it’s essential to be aware of the possible reactions and to discuss any concerns with your healthcare provider.
-Below is a list of common side effects associated with Sublocade and tips for managing them.
+Below is a list of common side effects associated with Sublocade, along with tips for managing them.

 Common Side Effects of Sublocade

-- Vomiting: Vomiting is another potential gastrointestinal side effect.
+6. Vomiting: Another potential gastrointestinal side effect.
 If vomiting becomes severe or persistent, contact your healthcare provider to explore solutions or alternative treatments.

 When to Seek Immediate Medical Attention